micampbell/Supercluster.KDTree/README.md

 *  Nuget Package: `Install-Package Supercluster.KDTree.Net`

 #### Special Thanks
-* Thanks to [Eric Regina](https://github.com/codeandcats) who did all the hard work 5 years ago
+* Thanks to [Eric Regina](https://github.com/codeandcats) who did all the hard work 5 years ago.
 * Thanks to [CodeandCats](https://github.com/codeandcats) for the original implementation that this was based off.
 I had fun ~~tearing apart~~ reading your code. ;)
 * Thanks to [Prof. Hanan Samet](http://www.cs.umd.edu/~hjs/) for writing an amazing book on spatial and metric data structures.
 The book provided much insight and knowledge.
 * Thanks to [César Souza](https://github.com/cesarsouza) for your work on machine learning for .NET.
 It has inspired me to try and do better!